Chapter 4

 UXtweak

-Priding itself on speedy tests and quick insights, UXtweak provides researchers with downloadable reports including a variety of data visualization tools like a similarity matrix and dendrograms.
-If you’re looking for in-depth analysis of your results, UXtweak is a great option.
+UXtweak provides researchers with downloadable reports that include a variety of data visualization tools, like a similarity matrix and dendrograms.

 Type of card sort: Open, closed, hybrid